m-gagne/DXCrawler/README.md

 ##Webjob

 The webjob takes batches of websites from the configured list and sends requests to the Scan API endpoint.
-It collects results and errors and stores them in two files prefixed with 'results' and 'errors'.
+It collects results and errors and stores them in two files prefixed with `results` and `errors`.
 In order to obtain early feedback, the process dumps the results after 1000 checks and the errors after every 100 error messages.

-###Parameters
+###<a name="parameters"></a>Parameters

 The webjob could be parameterized from command line or by reading the `ScanJob_Arguments` App Setting (configurable from the Azure Website portal).